Hornets, Hawks bring losses and poor defense into contest

 The Hornets should have a boost with point guard LaMelo Ball back for his second game since his latest injury.
 He racked up 23 points and 11 assists in his return Wednesday night.

-They also could get forward Gordon Hayward back.
-Hayward reportedly is hopeful to return after missing the past nine games with a fractured left shoulder.
-Hayward will make a final decision after the team’s shootaround.

-The Hawks are looking at an injury situation from a different perspective.
+The Hawks could be looking at an injury situation from a different perspective.
 They lost center Clint Capela due to right calf tightness in the fourth quarter of Wednesday night’s game.
-The team announced Thursday that he has a calf strain and will miss one to two weeks.
+His status for Friday’s game hasn’t been announced.

 –Field Level Media